What is recyclable in Hepburn Shire?

-Council provides a fortnightly kerbside collection service to the townships of Clunes, Creswick, Daylesford, Glenlyon, Hepburn Springs and Trentham and has also extended this service to include select rural areas.
+Council provides a fortnightly kerbside collection (yellow lidded bins) service to the townships of Clunes, Creswick, Daylesford, Glenlyon, Hepburn Springs and Trentham and also some rural areas.
+Recycling is also collected at the three transfer stations (fees apply).

-Did you know that Hepburn Shire’s transfer stations are now recycling more items than ever before and are being run as a social enterprise?
-This means less waste to landfill and the money that is made from recovering recyclables and selling re-usable items at the recycle shop goes back into employing more staff from the local area.
+At our three transfer stations we recycle as much as possible, meaning less waste to landfill and the money that is made from recovering recyclables and selling reusable items at the recycle shop goes back into employing more staff from the local area.
+You can donate any reusable household items or building materials to the tip shop for free.

 Please remember to pack your trailer so that recyclables and waste are clearly separated.
 It helps if like materials are grouped together and attendants can easily see what you have.
-Flatten/crush plastic milk bottles, drink cartons and cans (but NOT aerosol cans) to save valuable space in collection bins.
+Please make sure you don’t bring your recycling in a plastic bag, as this is not recyclable.

-These items are collected for recycling for free at Council’s Transfer Stations in Daylesford, Creswick and Trentham.
+These items are collected for recycling for free at Council’s Transfer Stations.

 - Timber (good clean, reusable, non-toxic, at the discretion of the Transfer Station attendant)